 Prior to joining MPI, she worked with the American Youth Policy Forum on issues and policies related to college- and career readiness, education access, and success for students from under-represented groups.
-She focused on the education of ELLs and facilitated the dissemination of research and policy recommendations for better serving this population.
-Her publications include Success at Every Step: How 23 Programs Support Youth on the Path to College and Beyond (co-author).

 Ms. Hooker holds a master’s degree from the University of Chicago’s School of Social Service Administration.
 While in graduate school, she provided capacity-building support to the National Alliance of Latin American and Caribbean Communities.
 Prior to her work in Chicago, she developed a program to reconnect homeless parents with opportunities for continuing education and occupational training in Los Angeles.
 She earned a bachelor of the arts degree in Latin American studies from Pomona College in Claremont, CA.